lordkkjmix/Bluemix-sample-ionic/README.md

 Now you can run your application in your mobile emulator or on your device.

-1. Build the Cordova app.
-From your terminal enter the following command:
+1. Build the ionic app. (no need if your run)From your terminal enter the following command:

 	```Bash
 	ionic build ios